developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 ---

 ## Overview
 The Zebra Enterprise Keyboard is delivered as part of the operating system on Zebra Android Lollipop devices and installed as an OS patch on KitKat devices.
-It might need to be activated to make it available to users.
-It also can be set as the default input method, if desired.
-This guide covers activation of Enterprise Keyboard and the steps for setting it as the default input device.
+Depending on the device, activation might be required to make Enterprise Keyboard available to users.
+Zebra's keyboard also can be set as the default input method, if desired.
+This section covers manual activation of Enterprise Keyboard and the steps for setting it as the default input device.
+For advanced settings, please see the [Customize section](../settings).

 Activation and configuration can be done in one of three ways: